workgena/awesome-hardware/keyboards/qisan_magicforce_68/en.md

 ## Why is it awesome?
 Comes with all kinds of switch-type and family.
 The compact size and the key layout are the key points: dedicated arrow keys and Insert, Delete, PgUp and PgDown keys.
 DIP-switchers on the bottom allows to swap CapsLock <-> Ctrl.
+Can be easily modded, as the keyboard is only held together by six screws, and uses Cherry layout PCBs.

 ## What's good?
 - Form factor, compact keyboard with arrows